Kicks (song): Release and reception

 Crosby described "Kicks" as "a dumb anti-drug song" that took "a falsely adopted stance.
 With 'Eight Miles High', we were talking about something very near and dear to our hearts."

 On the other hand, Beach Boys founder Brian Wilson singled out "Kicks" as one of his favorites of Terry Melcher's works.

 Music critic Chris Brown of Crawdaddy! praised the song's vocal, saying "the use of harmony is well-timed and wonderfully executed; and the power in the vocal as the last word of each verse stretches into the chorus is undoubtedly what sells the song."

 Bruce Eder of AllMusic called it "a great song that managed to be cool and anti-drug."

 In his 2009 book, Everybody Must Get Stoned, author R. U. Sirius named "Kicks" the number one rock song against drugs.

 Sirius said, "With clear and concise lyrics by the famous Mann-Weil songwriting team, there's no cheese on rock's first anti-drug platter."

-The song was ranked number 400 on Rolling Stone's 2004 list of The 500 Greatest Songs of All Time.
-The song placed 36th on Paste Magazine's 2014 list of the "50 Best Garage Rock Songs of All Time".
+The song was ranked number 400 on Rolling Stones 2004 list of The 500 Greatest Songs of All Time.
+The song placed 36th on Paste Magazines 2014 list of the "50 Best Garage Rock Songs of All Time".